 - Limb Symmetry

 - Injuries & Compensation Patterns

 Understand that many of these categories or topics are inter-related, and they should not be looked at in isolation, but rather as an integrative complex system.

 Posture & Body Axis Behavior

 When analyzing sprint technique, the first menu item I look toward is body posture, as well as how the different axes of the body move and interact.

-There are different axes (the plural of axis) in the body, such as the longitudinal axis of the spine, transverse axis of the shoulders and hips, longitudinal axis of the foot, just to name a few.
+There are different axes (the plural of axis) in the body, such as the longitudinal axis of the spine, transverse axis of the shoulders and hips, and the longitudinal axis of the foot.

 Another aspect to pay attention to is the movement of the shoulder and hip axis during sprinting.
 The shoulder and hip axis will undulate and oscillate each step in a harmonious manner, counterbalancing one another.